Fudan-iGEM/2025-wiki/pages/inclusivity.md

    > “I chose this painting because it feels really realistic!
 I feel like the little girl in the painting, lively and cute yet elegant.
 Next to 'me' is 'my kitten', which is smart and clever while still charming." ——EB patient HanJing

-In our pop-up，we invite the patients to briefly introduce their artwork with a personal story tag, offering a glimpse into the creator’s inner world and transforming the pieces from mere objects into powerful narratives of identity and self-expression.
+In our pop-up, we invite the patients to briefly introduce their artwork with a personal story tag, offering a glimpse into the creator’s inner world and transforming the pieces from mere objects into powerful narratives of identity and self-expression.

 Furthermore, to deepen public understanding of the daily realities for rare disease patients, we designed price comparison cards.
 For example, one card highlighted that while a postcard print of a patient's artwork was priced at just 3 RMB, a single daily medical dressing they required cost 100 RMB.
 This stark contrast help the participants to grasp the profound financial challenges faced by EB patients.